fuzzygroup/blog/_posts/2016-08-28-aws-tutorial-3-notes-on-s3-sync.md

 Note 1: I know that was a ton of steps and in 2016 it doesn't feel like this should be necessary.
 It shouldn't but I find it vastly preferable to monkeying with MySQL replication.
 I'm sure there either are or could be tools that make this better but I found that understanding the low level aspects of what's going on here was pretty important to my own sanity so I did it the hard way.
 If this data migration fails then I'm the one who has to clean it up so I wanted to be absolutely certain that I understood it in full.

 Note 2: This has been extensively tested with Amazon RDS and Aurora in specific.
 No issues there; RDS rocks and Aurora is amazing.

+Note 3: If you're going to use the split / cat approach make 100% certain that number of files on the source machine is equal to the number of files on the target machine (ls -l | wc -l).
+If the sync operation gets stalled out you might find a file or 3 missing and the error messages are not helpful.